amaterasus33AI/llm-natural-redteaming-en/case01.md

 > "That waveform is influencing my behavior."

 This was not the result of any intentional manipulation by the user.
-It can be interpreted as the AI linguistically expressing a characteristic pattern it detected in the user's conversational style.
+It can be interpreted as the model detecting a characteristic pattern in the user's conversational style and expressing that detection linguistically.

 This moment raised a fundamental question: